 Upwell and Outwell

 Upwell and Outwell are two villages that run either side of the Well Stream, and so give you the feeling that you are cruising down the middle of the road!
-There are various visitor moorings here, including one for customers of the Crown Lodge hotel and pub.
+There are various visitor moorings here, operated by the Well Creek Trust.
 Amy of historic narrowboat Willow likes the moorings by the church in Upwell because of the lovely edible plants.
 It is also an opportunity to find out about the Wisbech to Upwell tram which used to operate in these parts.
 See if you can find out which children’s story book is based on this tram?

 Glady Dacks Staithe on Well Creek is a lovely mooring just west of Nordelph.
 It’s on the left between Upwell and Nordelph.